 Although JR operates along some routes, private companies such as Willer Express manage most long-distance routes.
 Note that some long-distance buses have restricted space for luggage and allow only carry-on baggage, but most have designated compartments for suitcases.

-Limited international ferry service is available from China, Korea and Russia.
-The Shanghai Ferry Company, for example, travels between Shanghai and Osaka in two days.
-The Heart Land Ferry connects Sakhalin in Russia with Wakkanai in northern Hokkaido in 5.5 hours, while the JR Kyushu Beetle hydrofoil takes less than three hours from Busan, Korea, to Fukuoka in Kyushu.
+Limited international ferry service is available from China and Korea.
+The Shanghai Ferry Company, for example, travels between Shanghai and Osaka in two days, while the JR Kyushu Beetle hydrofoil takes less than three hours from Busan, Korea, to Fukuoka in Kyushu.

 Within Japan, ferries are a major form of transportation to Japan's many islands.
 Most smaller islands, like Naoshima in the island-studded Seto Inland Sea, can be reached only by ferry, but long-distance ferries can also provide a more relaxing and cheaper alternative to planes, such as boats that travel from Tokyo, Osaka and Kagoshima to Okinawa's main island.
 Ferries are also useful for traveling among Japan's four major islands, like those that connect Matsuyama on Shikoku with Oita on Kyushu.
 Unfortunately, information in English on ferry routes, schedules and fares is limited.